Recently one of the Hubspot Partners I work with asked a great question. "Are most Inbound

 Agencies focused across industries or are they focused on a single industry?"
 He followed up that he is having trouble deciding which vertical his firm should go after.
 Let's break it down.

 Question #1: Do most successful Inbound Marketing Agencies focus on all industries or a single industry?

 What matters is not what most agencies do but the right approach for your agency.
 An agency needs to start somewhere.
 If you are a web designer with a large list of past customers that might invest sufficiently in online marketing, start there.
-If your strength is in local business and that is where you want to stay, then start there with Inbound Networking.
+If your strength is in local business and that is where you want to stay, then start there.

 Questions #2: How do I go after verticals?